The Scoured Spike: Suppression of Indirect Dark Matter Signals by a Hidden Companion: Dark Companion Parameter Space and Observational Constraints

 The hierarchical assembly of galaxies virtually guarantees that the Milky Way has undergone multiple mergers in the past few Gyr, implying that the formation of a binary black hole (BBH) system in its nucleus is a natural possibility \cite{Kormendy:1995yz,Lotz:2011av,Unavane:1996}.
 Dynamical friction acting on the smaller black hole during the merger of its host galaxy drives it toward the galactic center, where it can form a bound pair with Sgr~A$^*$.
 Depending on the mass ratio, initial separation, and interaction with the nuclear stellar cluster and surrounding gas, the binary may stall at a parsec or sub-parsec separation, or proceed to coalescence via gravitational-wave emission \cite{Merritt:2002vj,Roedig:2011}.

-While the coalescence timescale for an equal-mass supermassive binary is typically shorter than a Hubble time, intermediate-mass companions ($10^2$--$10^5\,M_\odot$) can remain bound for gigayears at separations of $\mathcal{O}(10$–$10^3\,\mathrm{AU})$, producing potentially measurable dynamical signatures without contradicting stellar orbital data.
-These systems constitute the so-called \emph{intermediate mass–ratio inspirals} (IMRIs), lying between the extreme-mass-ratio inspiral and massive-BBH regimes \cite{Kavanagh:2020}.
+{While the coalescence timescale for an equal-mass supermassive binary can be shorter than a Hubble time under favorable conditions (e.g.\ efficient gas dissipation or triaxial stellar potentials), such systems may also stall at parsec or sub-parsec separations due to the well-known final-parsec problem.
+Importantly, our analysis does not rely on rapid coalescence in this regime.
+By contrast, intermediate-mass companions ($10^2$--$10^5\,M_\odot$) can remain bound for gigayears at separations of $\mathcal{O}(10$--$10^3)\,$AU, producing potentially measurable dynamical signatures without contradicting stellar orbital data\footnote{The long-term evolution of supermassive black-hole binaries depends sensitively on the stellar and gaseous environment; stalling at parsec scales remains a well-known possibility in collisionless nuclei.}. }